keithporcaro/friendly/README.md

 ```

 ##What doesn't work (spoiler: lots of things)
 * At the moment, it doesn't make a difference whether you select short answer, long answer, or number.
-User will get an <input> field either way.
-Eventually this will trigger <input> <textarea> and <input type=number> respectively.
+User will get an input field either way.
+Eventually this will trigger input, textarea, and input type=number, respectively.
 * There's no validation on the form-builder side.
 So, if there are rules that never resolve, or variables that are improperly matched in the document, errors will result.
 * Currently, this uses base64 encoded strings to build some of the unchanging components of the final packet.
 This is suboptimal.
 * Back button doesn't work, and all data is lost on a page refresh.